<< Click to Display Table of Contents >>

 Data Mapping on Collect Forms

 Depending on the format used, mapping to the database is provided by default but can also be customized at will.
 To edit or build the data mapping on a form, click the Data Mapping button on the Fields section of the Form Setup page on the Template Designer page.

 The Data Mapping window opens with the form name listed in the window header.
 If data mappings have already been created for the form, the first mapping will be displayed and the number of mappings will be displayed on the right side of the Data Mapping window header.
 If the form does not have data mappings, the Create New Mappings window will open.
-(Creating a new data mapping is discussed later in this article.)

 Fields in the target format table are displayed in the Field Mappings pane.
 This allows for easy review and editing of data mapping on the entire form.
 The search bar allows users to enter search strings for field names as well as value and active attribute formulas.

 If the data mapping can link to other format tables, the 'Type' and 'Source Field' drop-down menus will be active below the target format table.

 The data mapping attributes, or values, for each field can be customized through the Formula Builder.
 Click the Value button to open the Formula Builder and create a data mapping.
 For any field with a data mapping (i.e., formula) assigned to the value property, the active property is automatically set to TRUE.
 The Value button is blue and displays the formula.
 The Active button is also blue and can have a formula assigned.